Getting a Mortgage To Buy an Off-Plan Property

 We know it's important for you to have complete confidence in our service, and trust that you're getting the best chance of mortgage approval at the best available rate.
 We guarantee to get your mortgage approved where others can't - or we'll give you £100*

-Which lenders offer mortgages for off plan properties?
+Which lenders offer mortgages for off-plan properties?

-Some may place certain conditions before agreeing to the home loan.
-For example, The Family Building Society won’t lend on new build flats and many require the property to be revalued at completion.
 HSBC asserts that it won’t release funds until the property has been completed.
-So even if you are eligible for some products, their specific terms and conditions may make them unsuitable for you.
+So even if you are eligible for some products, their specific terms and conditions may make them unsuitable.

 What specific eligibility criteria is involved?